Minerals, and it's All-Change

 For those of us who over the years have been hit round the head with feed and supplement brain-freeze, I think we can all agree on one thing – a horse has a very complex biological system, especially when it comes to … minerals.

 But ohhh how I remember those unavoidable lungfuls of mineral dust-cloud amidst kitchen-bombsite as each week I'd line up bagfuls of various powders in front of numerous jars and labels, then attempt to blend a weeks' worth of minerals for 5 horses - yep, this is how we all did it back in the day!
-In the beginning it was an almighty mess, but I soon cracked it, then intensively studied it, and finally back in 2013 what had eventually become our EquiVita range appeared on the website.
+In the beginning it was an almighty mess, but I soon cracked it, then intensively studied it, and finally back in 2013, what had eventually become our EquiVita mineral balancer appeared on the website.

 Wrong!
-As it turns out, when it comes to minerals, the term 'organic' has a very different meaning to what we think of when it comes to plants/veg/fruit.
-In mineral terms, organic is actually the chemical, synthetic, made-in-a-lab version; 'inorganic' is the natural mineral form, coming directly from soil or rock.
+As it turns out, when it comes to minerals, the term 'organic' has a very different meaning to what we all think of when it comes to plants/veg/fruit.
+In mineral terms, organic is actually the chemical, made-in-a-lab chelated version; 'inorganic' is the natural mineral form, coming directly from soil or rock.
 So, in this instance, organic v. inorganic is completely the reverse to our normal way of thinking, unless you're a chemist, of course.

 There's no denying it's not awesomely clever, but either way, and here's the important bit - it's not the form that the body naturally recognises, and evolution, our old friend in our horse world, has optimised the horse's digestive tract to only recognise natural, inorganic - as in, derived from nature - minerals.